 To help you do just that, we’ve provided a simple breakdown of both paid and organic marketing as well as some great ideas for how you can effectively use them to drive your business’s marketing strategy.

 Organic marketing 101

-Natural – Authentic – Value-Based – Over-Time
+Natural – Authentic – Value-Based – Long-tail

 Organic marketing is best used to develop brand voice, enable authentic interactions with customers, educate and convert blog readers, and drive traffic to landing pages, your website, and other online assets.
 You may have also heard it by another name: inbound marketing.
 Basically, it sits at the top or “awareness” stage of your funnel.